amir00t/LvL-up/README.md

 WARNING: this programm is in beta, so use on your own risk.

+Uninstall is unstable now (b0.0.3) and is not working (wip - work in progress)
-Uninstall could damage your OS it didnt on mine but be safe and make a backup
+//Uninstall could damage your OS it didnt on mine but be safe and make a backup//

 You need to run this Program as an Admin!!!